We performed a comparison between Datadog and Devo based on real PeerSpot user reviews.

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Datadog is ranked 2nd in AIOps with 26 reviews while Devo is ranked 4th in AIOps with 13 reviews.
-Datadog is rated 8.4, while Devo is rated 8.6.
+Datadog is ranked 2nd in AIOps with 33 reviews while Devo is ranked 4th in AIOps with 16 reviews.
+Datadog is rated 8.4, while Devo is rated 8.4.
 The top reviewer of Datadog writes "Provides insightful analytics and good visibility that assist with making architectural decisions".
 On the other hand, the top reviewer of Devo writes "Accepts data in raw format but does not offer their own agent".
-Datadog is most compared with Dynatrace, Splunk, ELK Logstash, New Relic APM and Azure Monitor, whereas Devo is most compared with Splunk, LogRhythm NextGen SIEM, ELK Logstash, IBM QRadar and Sumo Logic.
+Datadog is most compared with Dynatrace, New Relic APM, Azure Monitor, Splunk and Elastic Security, whereas Devo is most compared with Splunk, Elastic Security, LogRhythm NextGen SIEM, Wazuh and IBM QRadar.
 See our Datadog vs. Devo report.